 Numbers 62 and 64 date from the 1850s when the short street was originally laid out.
 Let’s take a peek down there.

 You can just see the name Jay in the sign for Melvyn and Gary Jay (Antiques and Objet D’art) on the left.
-Up till this point there have been retail establishments on both side of the street, but now these alternate with shops.
+Up till this point there have been retail establishments on both side of the street, but now these alternate with residential.

 Number 66, home of the Vintner.
 See that man lounging against the window?
 He looks a little surprised.
 I suppose he never found out that he was becoming part of the historical record of Kensington.
 This is an area for antiques and art works.
 Note the Japanese Gallery at the end of this short parade of shops.
 The street which leads off Church Street is Vicarage Gardens.